monikma/monikma.github.io/_posts/2016-03-03-preparation-for-java-8-oca-1z0-808-exam.md

 ### Important non-Java 8 stuff I actually didn't know about (and learnt from that book)

-- `list.toArray()` returns a special fixed size list that is linked to the actual array - changes in one of them result in changes to the other, attempting an operation that changes the size causes an exception
+- `Arrays.asList()` returns a special fixed size list that is linked to the actual array - attempting an operation that changes the size causes an exception
 - `System.gc()` is just a suggestion
 - `System.out.println()` calls the `.toString()` method internally
 - exception thrown from inside `finally` block masks the exception thrown in the `catch` block (actually learnt it recently, but the book confirmed it)